Skip to main content

 Real-World Example: Customer Support Bot with Memory

-Let's put everything together into a customer support chatbot that uses summary buffer memory, handles multiple sessions, and includes a system prompt tailored for support interactions.
-This is close to what I've deployed in production.
+Time to put everything together.
+The customer support bot below uses trim_messages for window-style memory, handles multiple sessions, and includes a system prompt tailored for support interactions.

 Production-style support chatbot — complete example